 Healing Readings with Nalikolehua—This is the name of my distance oracle-card reading service, which means I am the Nalikolehua.
-But, I’m Japanese and, as you may know, Nalikolehua is not a Japanese name.
+But I’m Japanese, and as you may know, Nalikolehua is not a Japanese name.
 So, today I’d like to share a little story behind the name.
-(If you like myths, maybe you’ll find it more interesting.)
+(If you like myths, maybe you’ll find it more interesting than others!)

 Nalikolehua is my Hawaiian name, and it’s given to me unexpectedly one day in June 2014 during a Hawaiian spiritual massage called Lomilomi.
-They say that receiving a Hawaiian name during a Lomilomi session is quite rare; usually it’s given when a baby is born, or people ask priests for it purposely i.e. when they start a new business because a Hawaiian name carries great “mana”, spiritual power.
-And, in my case, it seems this: when a person enters a new phase of their life (quote from Hawaiian Names at Kapuaokalani.com) It was such a good timing.
+They say that receiving a Hawaiian name during a Lomilomi session is quite rare; usually, it’s given when a baby is born, or people ask priests for it purposely i.e. when they start a new business because a Hawaiian name carries great “mana”, spiritual power.
+And in my case, it seems this: when a person enters a new phase of their life (quote from Hawaiian Names at Kapuaokalani.com).
+I was a turning point in my life.

-I was sitting on a chair on a small lovely terrace, receiving a soothing shoulder massage from Kumu Karen (“Kumu” means teacher in Hawaiian) and facing a green bank and stream from which a gentle breeze was blowing on my face.
+I was sitting on a wooden stool on a small lovely terrace, receiving a soothing shoulder massage from Kumu Karen (“Kumu” means teacher in Hawaiian) and facing a green bank and stream from which a gentle breeze was blowing on my face.
 This place, which is her home, is located east of Honolulu and about 30 minutes from Waikiki.

 I liked the way she spoke.
 It was mellow and cheerful.
 And it was only a short while later she began the massage.

 “Oh!
 You have a Hawaiian name now.
-That’s wonderful!” said Kumu Karen, beaming at me.
+That’s wonderful!” she said suddenly, beaming at me.